Elvis Presley: Musical styles and genres

 Presley was a central figure in the development of rockabilly, according to music historians.
 "Rockabilly crystallized into a recognizable style in 1954 with Elvis Presley's first release, on the Sun label," writes Craig Morrison.
 Paul Friedlander described rockabilly as "essentially ... an Elvis Presley construction", with the defining elements as "the raw, emotive, and slurred vocal style and emphasis on rhythmic feeling [of] the blues with the string band and strummed rhythm guitar [of] country".
 In "That's All Right", the Presley trio's first record, Scotty Moore's guitar solo, "a combination of Merle Travis–style country finger-picking, double-stop slides from acoustic boogie, and blues-based bent-note, single-string work, is a microcosm of this fusion".
-While Katherine Charlton calls Presley "rockabilly's originator", Presley's guitarist Carl Perkins said that "[Sam] Phillips, Elvis, and I didn't create rockabilly"; according to Michael Campbell, the first major rockabilly song was recorded by Bill Haley.
+While Katherine Charlton calls Presley "rockabilly's originator", Carl Perkins, another pioneer of rock'n'roll, said that "[Sam] Phillips, Elvis, and I didn't create rockabilly".
+According to Michael Campbell, the first major rockabilly song was recorded by Bill Haley.
 In Moore's view, "It had been there for quite a while, really.
 Carl Perkins was doing basically the same sort of thing up around Jackson, and I know for a fact Jerry Lee Lewis had been playing that kind of music ever since he was ten years old."

-At RCA Victor, Presley's rock and roll sound grew distinct from rockabilly with group chorus vocals, more heavily amplified electric guitars and a tougher, more intense manner.
+At RCA Victor, Presley's rock and roll sound grew distinct from rockabilly with group chorus vocals, more heavily amplified electric guitars, and a tougher, more intense manner.
 While he was known for taking songs from various sources and giving them a rockabilly/rock and roll treatment, he also recorded songs in other genres from early in his career, from the pop standard "Blue Moon" at Sun Records to the country ballad "How's the World Treating You?" on his second RCA Victor LP to the blues of "Santa Claus Is Back in Town".
 In 1957, his first gospel record was released, the four-song EP Peace in the Valley.
 Certified as a million-seller, it became the top-selling gospel EP in recording history.
-Presley would record gospel periodically for the rest of his life.